HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   )
 }}

-This year, we're adding a new chapter on Artificial Intelligence (AI) to the Web Almanac.
-AI is changing how we build websites, how we write code, generate content, optimize performance, and interact with content.
-From chat bots embedded in every other site to AI-generated images flooding the web, this technology has moved from experimental to essential faster than almost anything we've tracked before.
+This year, we're adding a new chapter on [Artificial Intelligence (AI)](#the-impact-of-artificial-intelligence-ai) to the Web Almanac.
+AI is changing how we build websites, write code, generate content, optimize performance, and interact with interfaces.
+It already plays a growing role in accessibility work, from generating image descriptions and captions to assistants that help teams find and fix issues.

-But we're also seeing some concerning patterns.
-AI should support human expertise, not replace it.
+At the same time, AI introduces risks and unanswered questions.
+There's no reliable way yet to see when AI has created or assisted in creating a website.
+Language models are trained on code and content that often contain accessibility problems.
+Automated descriptions or patterns can easily miss context, user intent, or nuance.
+Broader concerns about data use, environmental impact, and encoded bias directly affect who benefits from AI on the web and who is harmed or excluded.

+The new AI chapter explores these tensions: how AI is already helping teams, where it falls short, and what standards, safeguards, and practices are needed.
+One principle runs through the analysis: AI should support human expertise and inclusive design, not replace them.

 Throughout this chapter, you will find actionable links and practical solutions to help you improve accessibility on your own sites.